 People reaching state pension age before 6 April 2010 needed to have National Insurance covering roughly nine-tenths of their working life to get the full state basic pension.
 For people reaching state pension age on or after 6 April 2010, the required contribution record was reduced to 30 years and, although it will rise from April 2016, will still be just 35 years.

 A shorter record means a reduced pension – although from 2016, a minimum number of years (expected to be 10) will be required to get any pension.
 However, people can now have substantial periods of not working without damaging their basic pension entitlement.

-Wives – and, since April 2010, husbands and registered civil partners – can claim a basic pension of up to £71.50 (in 2016/17) based on their spouse’s or partner’s record if their own basic pension would come to less than this.
-From 2016 this will stop for those new to reaching state pension age.
+Wives – and, since April 2010, husbands and registered civil partners – can claim a basic pension of up to £75.50 (in 2018/19) based on their spouse’s or partner’s record if their own basic pension would come to less than this.
+From 2016 this stopped for those new to reaching state pension age.

 The second part of the state pension – the state additional pension (or additional second pension) – is restricted mainly to employees.
 It was first introduced in 1978, when it was called the State Earnings Related Pension Scheme (SERPS).

-In theory, additional state pension can provide a substantial boost to the state pension (up to £164.36 per week in 2015/2016 - with the figure for 2016/2017 unavailable at the time of writing) but, in practice, the average amount paid is much lower.
+In theory, additional state pension can provide a substantial boost to the state pension (by up to circa £40 per week) but, in practice, the average amount paid is much lower.
 Many people have been ‘contracted out’ of the state additional pension, which means that this part of their state pension has been replaced by a workplace or personal pension scheme in return for reduced or refunded National Insurance contributions.